lauralwd/metagenomicspractical/index.md

 This includes a basic description, instalation details, and learning goals.

 ## blank example of the practical
+Find the GitHub page for the practical [here](https://github.com/lauralwd/metagenomicspractical).
 Blank static examples of the practical pages are available through the links below:
 * [m00 prepare, download and subset reads](practical_pages/m00-prepare_download_and_subset_reads.html)
 * [m01 introduction text](practical_pages/m01-introduction.html)